 But it’s how it’s done and it’s not that hard once you get your head around it.
 Indian restaurant curry at home.
 You will amaze yourself.

-If you want to make Indian restaurant curry at home, you will need to make a trip to a really good grocery store or more likely an Indian food store.
-Here’s a few Indian ingredients you may not know about.
+To make any curry you will probably need to make a trip to a really good grocery store.
+Or more likely an Indian food store.
+Some you may already know.
+Some you may not.

 Garlic ginger paste.
 You can make it or you can buy it.
 It’s easy to make and homemade tastes way better.